MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/conv-nic/cnic-single.md

 You want to ensure that the fabric is configured correctly prior to creating a vSwitch and transitioning to RDMA (Converged NIC).

-The following image depicts the current state of the Hyper-V hosts.
+The following image shows the current state of the Hyper-V hosts.

 ![Test RDMA](../../media/Converged-NIC/4-single-test-rdma.jpg)